 - Proof of your presence in the U.S. on June 15, 2012, and proof that you have resided in the U.S. since June 15, 2007.
 These documents may include utility bills and rent receipts, military, school, and employment records, passport entries, and dated bank transactions.

 - Proof of student status, such as a school I.D. or transcripts, or proof of honorable discharge from the military.

 USCIS allows you to present copies of certain documents, while requiring originals for others.
-While knowing what and how to assemble these immigrations related documents can seem like a daunting task, our Los Angeles immigration attorneys can help you locate and identify the proper paperwork to ensure your DACA request is filed correctly.
+While knowing what and how to assemble these immigrations related documents can seem like a daunting task, our immigration attorney in Los Angeless can help you locate and identify the proper paperwork to ensure your DACA request is filed correctly.

 What DACA Is NOT

 When considering a DACA request, it is important to understand what DACA is and what it is not.
 Deferred action allows you to work and to avoid deportation.
 It does not allow you the following:

 - DACA is not a green card, nor is it a path towards obtaining one.